Download: Diagnostic Practices for Using IDEA Instrument.pdf

 Parts I. Evaluation (Progress Ratings), II.
 Students' Self Ratings and III.
-Summary Profile of the IDEA Report, or the results from (an) approved substitute(s), for the two required courses shall be placed in the faculty unit employee's Personnel Action File.
+Summary Profile of the IDEA Report, or the results from (an) approved substitute(s), for the required courses shall be placed in the faculty unit employee's Personnel Action File.
 The results of any additional evaluations shall be given only to the instructor.

 Departments are encouraged to develop and test alternative teaching assessment instruments, using the IDEA long or short form or other theoretically grounded standards for establishing reliability and validity.
 If specified in department RPT elaborations, and if explicitly approved by the URPTC, results from such instruments may be substituted for or supplement the IDEA short form placed in the employee's Personnel Action File.